 Avoiding these common mistakes can help you perform this exercise safely and effectively.
 First, avoid rounding your back during the reverse fly, as this can place too much stress on your lumbar spine (low back).
 This mistake can be fixed by paying attention to your body position.
 Keep your core tight (with your navel sucked in), your chin tucked in, and your back straight.

 Second, always use a slow, controlled movement when you are doing any of the reverse fly variations.
 Swinging the weights uses momentum instead of muscle to raise your arms out to the side.
 It may take longer to do the exercises, but always remember that strengthening muscle is not a race, but rather it is a slow and steady process.

 Third, if you are struggling to perform a full range of motion during your reverse fly exercises, you are probably trying to lift too much weight.
 You may also notice strain in your shoulders, back, and neck.
-Reducing the size of the weights or barbells will help you perform the movements more effectively and with good form.
+Reducing the size of the weights will help you perform the movements more effectively and with good form.

 Weight training, in general, requires attention to body position, form, and function.
 Performing the reverse fly or any resistance exercise improperly can increase your risk of injury.
 Consult your personal trainer before doing this exercise if you experience any issues with your shoulders or back.
 If pain develops in either of these locations while you are doing the reverse fly, stop this movement and do other exercises to work these areas instead.